ByteWelder/Tactility/README.md

 Noteworthy features:
 - Touch UI capabilities (via LVGL) with support for input devices such as on-device trackball or keyboard.
 - An application platform that can run apps and services.
-- Basic applications to boost productivity, such as a Wi-Fi connectivity app.
+- Basic applications to boost productivity, such as a Wi-Fi connectivity and I2C apps.
-- Run Tactility apps on PC to speed up development.
+- Includes a PC simulator build target to speed up development.

 Requirements:
 - ESP32 (any?) with a touchscreen